NeuroShepherd/RankinLabTools/README.md

 ### Qualtrics Functions

 Our lab leverages Qualtrics for a large portion of our human subjects data collection initiative.
 Qualtrics offers an API for downloading the collected data, and this package includes wrapper functions of the {qualtRics} package to directly query the UCSF instance of Qualtrics.

-Run `vignette("UCSF_Qualtrics", package="RankinLabTools")` for details on connecting.
+* Run `vignette("UCSF_Qualtrics", package="RankinLabTools")` for details on connecting.

 ### NACC Functions

-At current, there is a standalone function for calculating the global CDR`r sprintf("\U00AE")` plus NACC FTLD score as described by Miyagawa et al. (2020).
-Run `vignette("NACC", package="RankinLabTools")` for details on how this function is intended to be used.
+At current, there is a standalone function for calculating the global CDR&#174; plus NACC FTLD score as described by Miyagawa et al. (2020).

+* Run `vignette("NACC", package="RankinLabTools")` for details on how this function is intended to be used.

 This section is in a questioning state as it is not yet clear that other NACC-related functions will be needed.